WoozyMasta/guassp/README.md

 setup is done and refers to your project, after which you can submit a task for synchronization in guassp.
 Now you can start the analysis.

+For publish Guassp API behind Nginx as part of SonarQube API check [Nginx config example][]

 ```bash
 : "${SONARQUBE_PROJECT_KEY:=gitlab:$CI_PROJECT_ID}"